Scottish Women's Premier League

 The Scottish Women's Premier League (SWPL) is the highest level of league competition in women's football in Scotland.
-Its two divisions are SWPL 1 and SWPL 2.
+Its two divisions are SWPL (previously styled as SWPL 1) and SWPL 2.
 The league was formed when the Premier Division of the Scottish Women's Football League (SWFL) broke away to form the SWPL in 2002.
 SWPL 2 was introduced in 2016.

-The divisions contain (in the 2022–23 season) 12 clubs in SWPL 1 and eight in SWPL 2.
-Glasgow City have won 15 League championships, including 14 in succession from 2007 until 2021.
-The champions and runners-up of SWPL 1 qualify for the UEFA Women's Champions League.
+The divisions contain (in the 2022–23 season) 12 clubs in SWPL and eight in SWPL 2.
+Glasgow City have won 16 championships, including 14 in succession from 2007–08 until 2020–21.
+The champions and runners-up qualify for the UEFA Women's Champions League.

 From 2002, the league was owned and managed by Scottish Women's Football.
 Administration of the SWPL was taken over by the Scottish Football Association in 2007, then by the Scottish Professional Football League in 2022.
 The SWPL runs on the winter calendar but operated a summer-season format from 2009 until 2020.

 History

 2002–2009

 From the Scottish Women's Football Association national and regional leagues dating from 1972, the SWFA and clubs formed the Scottish Women's Football League (SWFL) in 1999, with four national divisions.
 Its top division broke away to form the Scottish Women's Premier League (SWPL) in 2002, with the aim of introducing a more professional attitude and increasing media interest.
 The twelve founder members of the SWPL were Ayr United, Cove Rangers, Dundee, Giulianos, Glasgow City, F.C.
 Hamilton, Hibernian, Inver-Ross, F.C.
 Kilmarnock, Lossiemouth, Raith Rovers and Shettleston.

 In the 2002–03 season, Kilmarnock became the champions, after a title race with Hibernian.
-Kilmarnock Ladies had formed from the 1971 Scottish Women's Cup-winners Stewarton Thistle, and Killie also won the 2001–02 SWFL, two Scottish Cups, and four consecutive League Cups.
+Kilmarnock Ladies had formed from the 1971 Scottish Women's Cup-winners Stewarton Thistle, and also won the 2001–02 SWFL, two Scottish Cups and four consecutive League Cups.
 Kilmarnock's success faded after the departure of manager Jim Chapman and of Scotland internationals including Shelley Kerr, Joanne Love and Linda Brown.

 Hibernian Ladies were the most successful club in the League's first five years.
 The title in 2003–04 went to Hibs, 14 points ahead of Glasgow City, and Hibernian added further titles in 2005–06 and in 2006–07 (winning every game that season).
 The Hibs squad included Scotland's Pauline Hamill, Kirsty McBride, Suzanne Grant, Joelle Murray and Kim Little.

 Glasgow City won the Scottish championship for the first time in 2004–05, coached by Peter Caulfield.
 The club's next title was in season 2007–08, beating Hibernian by five points, with Celtic placing third in its first season.
 In 2007, the running of the League was taken over by the Scottish Football Association while the SWFA, renamed SWF, thereafter operated as part of the SFA.